slonka/slonka.github.io/_posts/2018-11-25-rafting-for-fun-and-profit.md

 After a couple of hours of tinkering I eventually got it right and here is the result.

 <iframe width="810" height="455" src="https://www.youtube.com/embed/nRrJZjvlEbk" frameborder="0" allowfullscreen></iframe>

+Let's see the 200-ish lines of monstrosity behind this:

 ```javascript
 const http = require('http');